 The beach stretched out for a few miles along the bay and spanned in front of the homes on the west side.
 Every type of water vehicle could be viewed from our vantage point.
 Sailboats drifted by as well as kayaks, paddle boards, and even outriggers.
-There were also Duffys, motor boats, and anything else that you could think of that will float.
+There were also Duffys, motor boats, and anything else that you could think of that float.
 Our little paradise of a brick patio was the perfect spot to watch all of the activity on the bay!

 As a bonus, three bicycles were available for us to use at any time during our stay.
 We took full advantage of this by taking a ride ever day to explore the area.
 One day we rode on the boardwalk in front of the amazing bay front homes, while the next day we peddled over to the ocean.
 Watching a vibrant Southern California sunset was just a few minute ride away and there was a nearby pier to explore.

-Only a half block away, Second Street is an eclectic mix of restaurants, bars, and activity.
+Only a half block away, sits Second Street with its eclectic mix of restaurants, bars, and activity.
 Having a kitchen available saved money on food but it is nice to have the option to dine out at someplace that is within a short walking distance.
 No need to even get in your car, everything was there.